Chitra Ganesh

-Chitra Ganesh (born 1975) is a visual artist based in Brooklyn, New York.
-Ganesh's work across media includes: charcoal drawings, digital collages, films, web projects, photographs, and wall murals.
-Ganesh draws from mythology, literature, and popular culture to reveal feminist and queer narratives from the past and to imagine new visions of the future.
+Chitra Ganesh (born 1975 in Brooklyn, New York, U.S.) is an American visual artist.
+Her work across media includes charcoal drawings, digital collages, films, web projects, photographs, and wall murals.
+Ganesh draws from mythology, literature, and popular culture such as comics and anime to reveal feminist and queer narratives from the past and to imagine new visions of the future.

 Early life and education

 Early life and influences

-Chitra Ganesh is the daughter of Indian immigrant parents, born and raised in Brooklyn, New York.
-Growing up, she was indulged in the visual representation of Bollywood posters, comics, and literature.
-For the artist, 'visual languages in Bollywood's orbit became conduits for expressing an expanded sense of the real, heightening the fantastical and symbolic via a hybrid use of graphics and paint.'
+Chitra Ganesh is the daughter of Indian immigrant parents, born and raised in Brooklyn.
+Her father won a greencard lottery and her parents immigrated from Calcutta, India to Brooklyn, New York in the early 1970s.
+Ganesh grew up in the vibrant communities of Brooklyn and Hollis, Queens, amongst Indian, Guyanese, and Sri Lankan immigrant communities.
+Throughout her childhood she was immersed in visual representation of Bollywood posters, comics, and literature.
+For the artist, "visual languages in Bollywood's orbit became conduits for expressing an expanded sense of the real, heightening the fantastical and symbolic via a hybrid use of graphics and paint."

-As a youngster from a diaspora community, she was exposed to Amar Chitra Katha (ACK), a famous Indian comic series based on religious and mythological narratives.
-It was one of her daily visual references, both in New York City at home and in India during summer trips.
-Children in India and the diaspora have been raised for decades with these comics, which are supposed to teach the South Asian population culturally.
+Growing up in a diaspora community, Ganesh read Amar Chitra Katha (ACK), a celebrated comic series published in India, with a focus providing stories in religion, history, and myth to children and young adults.
+These comics have taught children in India and the diaspora about key religious, historical, and mythological themes of the South Asian Subcontinent.
+Reading comics, both at home in New York City and during summer trips in India, was one of Ganesh's childhood pastimes and would later influence her visual style.

 Ganesh's interest in ACK is crucial as many of her works reinterpret and redefine the comic.
 She was fascinated by the history of ACK and its portrayal of women.
 When she read the comic as an adult, she realized how often information was presented as timeless, trans-historical, and authentic.
 However, "the comic actually came with its own arguments, prescribed codes of conduct that maintain hierarchies of gender, skin color, and caste among others."
-Hence, she had a range of experiences reading the comics again as she was interested in how reading with her adult eyes made her realize that comics that were just submerged in her memory banks.
+Hence, she had a range of experiences rereading the comics, as reading them with adult eyes made her realize how they had been submerged in her memory.

-Ganesh describes learning how to sew, embroider, and draw kolams from a young age- which she later realized were 'gendered forms of creativity.'
-Her parents encouraged her to pursue art as a hobby, and enrolled her in art classes at a young age; however this was never seen as a viable career option, as the field was considered to be financially unstable.
+Ganesh describes learning how to sew, embroider, and draw kolams from a young age, which she later realized were 'gendered forms of creativity.'
+Her parents encouraged her to pursue art as a hobby and enrolled her in art classes at a young age; however this was never seen as a viable career option, as the field was considered to be financially unstable.